Charting Ground in our Approach to Organizational Success

 The first non-Christian to earn a doctorate in Religious Education at Boston College, where she also received her master’s in Clinical Social Work, Leah began her academic career at Stanford University, where she received her BA.

 Concurrent with her graduate work, Leah completed the traditional Tibetan Buddhist teacher-training curriculum in the context of four silent, cloistered one-hundred-day meditation retreats, one six-month retreat, and dozens of weeklong retreats.
-She is a board member of the Journal of Interreligious Dialogue, writer for the Harvard Business Review and Psychology Today.
+She is a board member of the Journal of Interreligious Dialogue, a writer for the Harvard Business Review and Psychology Today.
 Leah lives in Palo Alto with her husband and three children.

 Interested in having Leah speak, consult, or lead an offsite at your organization?